© Aitor Matauco/Red Bull Content Pool

 The 20 best ways to burn calories in one hour

 Want to know which workouts burn the most calories?
-Boy, do we have an article for you!
+Read on.

 We've ordered the top 20 from least to most intense.
 In each case the approximate calories burned per hour are for a 200lb (14.3 stone) person (so exact calorie count will vary depending on body size, gender, age and other factors).
 Barbara Ainsworth, lead author of the Compendium of Physical Activities study, says the activities that come out on top are those that “increase your rate of breathing, move your arms and legs in a rhythmic motion, and cause you to break a sweat.”

 20. Water aerobics

 Also known as ‘waterobics’ and ‘aquafit’, this is more than just splashing about in the pool.
 The water provides extra resistance – meaning you burn about 501 calories per hour.

 Fancy expending around 528 calories per hour?
 Swimming light laps in a pool will do the trick.

 Lace up your walking boots, because you could work off around 546 calories per hour on a 60-minute hike.
 Choose a route with plenty of steep sections for maximum results.

 Getting pulled along by a speedboat is not as easy as it looks – and is a great lower and upper body workout that also works your core.
 Do it for an hour, and you could use up as many as 546 calories.